 The core, optional, and lab subjects altogether make the students develop some skills that give lifelong support to them.
 Critical thinking, communication skills, and problem-solving skills are some of the abilities the students achieve during the course.
 And all these skills can be further nurtured in higher studies.

-Apart from the regular courses, BSc Zoology is available in the distance mode also.
-Different universities like IGNOU, Annamalai University, and the Open University of Kota, etc. offer distance education.
+universities like IGNOU, Annamalai University, and the Open University of Kota, etc. offer distance education for this course.
 These universities follow an annual system and conduct examinations once a year.
-The distance learning program is best suited for students who are probably engaged in professional work or unable to enrol in a regular mode of learning.
+The distance learning programme is best suited for students who are probably engaged in professional work and are unable to enroll into a regular mode of learning.

 ---|---|